-- 1. Write to the Timer Control register to: - Disable the timer - Configure the timer for CAPTURE RESTART mode.
-Setting the mode also involves writing to TMODEH1 bit in TxCTL1 register. - Set the prescale value. - Set the Capture edge (rising or falling) for the Timer Input. - 2.
+- 1. Write to the Timer Control register to: - Disable the timer - Configure the timer for CAPTURE RESTART mode by writing the TMODE bits in the TxCTL1 register and the TMODEHI bit in TxCTL0 register. - Set the prescale value. - Set the Capture edge (rising or falling) for the Timer Input. - 2.
 Write to the Timer High and Low Byte registers to set the starting count value (typically 0001H). - 3.
 Write to the Timer Reload High and Low Byte registers to set the Reload value. - 4.
 Clear the Timer PWM High and Low Byte registers to 0000H.
 This allows user software to determine if interrupts were generated by either a capture event or a reload.
 If the PWM High and Low Byte registers still contain 0000H after the interrupt, the interrupt was generated by a Reload. - 5.
 Enable the timer interrupt, if appropriate, and set the timer interrupt priority by writing to the relevant interrupt registers.
 By default, the timer interrupt is generated for both input capture and reload events.
-If appropriate, configure the timer interrupt to be generated only at the input capture event or the reload event by setting TICONFIG field of the TxCTL1 register. - 6.
+If appropriate, configure the timer interrupt to be generated only at the input capture event or the reload event by setting TICONFIG field of the TxCTL0 register. - 6.
 Configure the associated GPIO port pin for the Timer Input alternate function. - 7.
 Write to the Timer Control register to enable the timer and initiate counting.